AAA electric-car subscription venture: $11 per day, only in Sacramento

 This serves as a demonstration project funded through Electrify America's Green Cities initiative, part of the Cycle 2 plan as mandated by the Volkswagen diesel settlement.
 Electrify America was created to spend $2 billion of VW diesel-cheating penalties over 10 years, with most of that going to charging infrastructure so far.

-Sacramento-area AAA members will be able to rent an e-Golf, with terms ranging from three months to one year, with different monthly mileage options.
+Sacramento-area residents will be able to rent an e-Golf, with terms ranging from three months to one year, with different monthly mileage options.

 Aimed at residents of low-income and disadvantaged communities, the subscription service costs $11 a day.
 That fee includes insurance, repairs, maintenance, and roadside assistance.

-Note: Correction: This story has been updated to clarify that the subscription service is available to anyone, not just AAA members.